 The human-machine interaction in the job market is already a one-way path.
 Therefore, it is essential that professionals are prepared to deal with this technology and thus take advantage of all its advantages, using AI as a powerful tool to achieve increasingly better results.

-Kathleen Bruno has been a Product Designer at Avenue Code since 2021.
+Kethleen Bruno has been a Product Designer at Avenue Code since 2021.
 She is married and a proud mother of two.
 One of her greatest passions is exploring new cultures, places, and accents, which has led her to have several exciting experiences both personally and professionally.
 Her time working at Walt Disney World Co. had a deep impact on her life and career.
-Kathleen has loved coffee and dark chocolate for as long as she can remember.
+Kethleen has loved coffee and dark chocolate for as long as she can remember.